TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 WCN rg0  ; Write a 64-bit number to the console in decimal ; "16711778" (0xFF0062) is written to the console

-WCC 10  ; Write a newline character
+WCC '\n'  ; Write a newline character

 WCB rg0  ; Write a single byte to the console in decimal ; "98" (0x62) is written to the console

-WCC 10  ; Write a newline character
+WCC '\n'  ; Write a newline character

 WCX rg0  ; Write a single byte to the console in hexadecimal ; "62" is written to the console

-WCC 10  ; Write a newline character
+WCC '\n'  ; Write a newline character

 WCC rg0  ; Write a single byte to the console as a character ; "b" (0x62) is written to the console

-WCC 10  ; Write a newline character
+WCC '\n'  ; Write a newline character
 ```

-Keep in mind that newlines are not automatically written after each write instruction, you will need to manually write the raw byte `10` (a newline character) to start writing on a new line.
+Keep in mind that newlines are not automatically written after each write instruction, you will need to manually write the raw byte `10`/`0xA` (a newline character - can be represented with the escape sequence `\n`) to start writing on a new line.
 See the ASCII table at the end of the document for other common character codes.

 An example of reading a byte: